mars-sim/mars-sim/README.md

  ```
  4. Remove any path similar to `C:\ProgramData\Oracle\Java\javapath;`  in `PATH` variable.
 It can interfere with the correct version of Java that you would like to use.
  ```
-Note 4 : The C:\ProgramData\Oracle\Java\javapath` order of precedence in path  in order to avoid loading the undesired version of jre/jdk.
+Note 4 : Depending on the order of precedence in Path variable, `C:\ProgramData\Oracle\Java\javapath` can load the undesired version of jre/jdk, inst
  ```
  6. Check if the correct version of Java is being enabled in the **Java Control Panel** in Windows's Control Panel.
  ```